squalou/google-chat-linux/README.md

 npm run dist
 ```

 will build a .deb file in `dist/`.
+Run for instance `sudo dkpg -i dist/google-chat-linux*.deb`.

-Installation of the .deb file is untested... please provided feedback if you use it !
+Installation of the .deb file is tested under Linux Mint, and works fine.

-NOTE : You'll probably have to :
+NOTE : to run from a terminal you'll have to :

 - either `sudo chown root:root /opt/google-chat-linux/chrome-sandbox && sudo chown 4755 /opt/google-chat-linux/chrome-sandbox` after the .deb is installed
 - or run `export ELECTRON_DISABLE_SANDBOX=true` before the launch of `/opt/google-chat-linux/google-chat-linux`

-The provided .desktop file takes care of it. (at least it should)
+The provided .desktop file takes care of it, so running from your desktop launcher will work.